 An elective Caesarean section is a pregnancy planned event.
 The reason could be previous pregnancy or labour problems, maternal health issues, complications in this pregnancy and sometimes personal patient request.
 Some women prefer to have a Caesarean section rather than a vaginal birth.

-An elective Caesarean section is booked on a date close to your expected date of confinement (EDC) at about 39 weeks pregnancy.
+An elective Caesarean section is booked on a date close to your expected date of confinement (EDC) at about 39 weeks pregnant.
 In these situations it is safer to avoid labour.
 If you are booked for an Read More...

 Posted by October 5, 2013 -

 The goal with a vaginal delivery is an intact perineum.
 This does not always happen.
 There can be tearing, the commonest area of tearing being the perineum.
 Hopefully it is only minor tearing.

 Sometimes an episiotomy is needed.
 This could be to avoid a nasty perineal tear or if there is a forceps delivery.
 Sometimes the episiotomy extends so there is both an episiotomy and tear.